-Hi Magno readers!
+Hi, Magno readers!
 The Magno Insights are some of the learnings I’ve come to after 25 years of traveling experience in Mexico.
-By taking advantage of these inputs you will go a little beyond in your trips in Mexico.
-Hope these pieces of advice be useful for you.
-Thank you for following me on my social media.
+By taking advantage of these inputs, you’ll go a little beyond on your trips in Mexico.
+Please take advantage of these recommendations that I consider useful for any kind of visitor.

 So, some recommendations for Coahuila state are: